 Microsoft Edge (Chromium) support in Pega Robotic Automation

-Use the Setup wizard for Robot Studio and Robot Runtime to install the Pega Edge plug-in.
-To update multiple users, you can use the command line installation with the INST_Edge=1 parameter to install the plug-in.
-If you omit this parameter, the Pega Edge plug-in is not installed.
+Use the Setup wizard for Robot Studio and Robot Runtime to install the Pega Edge extension.
+To update users from the command line, use the command line installation with the INST_Edge=1 parameter to install the extension.
 For more information, see the installation instructions.

 Using Microsoft Group Policy to control Edge policies

 If you use a Microsoft Group Policy Object (GPO) to control Edge policies, and you enable the Configure native messaging block list setting in the Native Messaging section to block all extensions, add the following messaging-host executable to the Control which native messaging hosts users can use setting so that messaging host is not blocked:

 Also, if you enable the Control which extensions cannot be installed setting in the Extensions section to block all extensions, add the Extension ID to the Allow specific extensions to be installed setting so that the extension can be installed.